 SEC Compensation Clawback Rules

 It took 12 years post Dodd Frank and a 3-2 political party divided vote, but the SEC has finally adopted new clawback rules.
-Here is an early summary, and for those that love the details, see the full release below.
+Here is an early summary, and for those who love the details, see the full release below.

 Summary: Recovery of Erroneous and Excessive Executive Compensation